dojo/dojo.io/site/source/tutorials/internationalization.md

 const rootLocale = i18n.locale.split('-')[0];
 const isLocaleSupported = supportedLocales.some(locale => locale === rootLocale);

-// If the user's environment's locale is not one of the supported locales,
+// If the locale of the user's environment is not one of the supported locales,
 // then switch to the default locale. if (!isLocaleSupported) {
 	switchLocale(defaultLocale);